Is Refinancing Worth the Cost?

 Doing the Math

-Paying points can result in a lower interest rate.
-The money you'll save over the life of the mortgage loan could be significant if you have paid up front about 3% of the new loan total.
-You might be told that points may be tax deductible, but because tax regulations can be ever-changing, please speak with your tax professional before depending on this.
+Paying discount points can result in a lower interest rate.
+Your savings over the life of the loan could be significant if you have paid up front about three percent of the new loan balance.
+You might be told that the points can be deducted on your income taxes, but because tax regulations are difficult to keep up with, please speak with a tax professional before depending on this.

-Most borrowers find that the monthly savings outweigh the up-front cost of a refinance.
-We can help you explore your options, considering the effect a refinance may have on your taxes, whether you are likely to sell your home in the next couple of years, and your available cash.
-Call us at (941) 366-5800 to get you started.
+Most people find that the savings each month balance out the initial expenses of refinancing.
+We can help you explore your options, considering the effect a refinance might have on your taxes, how likely you may be to sell in the near future, and your available cash.
+Call us at (941) 366-5800 to get started.